| |

 • Improved service quality: Greater visibility and data-driven insights enable IT teams to deliver consistent, high-quality services.

-• Increased efficiency: Streamlined workflows and discovery-driven processes reduce manual effort and improve resource use.
+• Increased efficiency: Leaner workflows and discovery-driven processes reduce manual effort and improve resource use.

 • Better user satisfaction: Faster incident resolution and improved service quality translate directly to better end-user experience.